Overview

 group_column_names: ["id"] # Optional, columns to group messages by

-transform: "my-transform" # Optional, reference to a transform name or "none"
+transform: "my-transform" # Optional, reference to a transform function name or "none"

 actions: # Optional, defaults to all